IMAGINARY9/i18nsmith/README.md

 > The transformer only injects `useTranslation` calls—it does **not** bootstrap a runtime.
 You must either use the zero-deps adapter or set up a `react-i18next` runtime.

+### Merge-aware `init`

+If `diagnose` detected existing locales or runtime files, rerun `i18nsmith init --merge`.
+The CLI will reuse the detection report to:

+- Highlight the locales/providers already present.
+- Prompt you to choose a merge strategy (`keep-source`, `overwrite`, or `interactive`) instead of blindly scaffolding.
+- Skip scaffolding if you decline, so your current adapter stays untouched.
+You can still force a scaffold with `--force` if you deliberately want to overwrite.

 ## Adapter & runtime scaffolding

 `i18nsmith scaffold-adapter` offers two guided flows, and the `init` command exposes the same prompts so you can wire everything up in one pass.
+The CLI now auto-skips scaffolding when it detects an existing runtime (to avoid overwriting your provider); pass `--no-skip-if-detected` or `--force` if you really do want to regenerate the files.

 ### Custom context (zero dependencies)